-- an account belonging to your spouse, or a family member residing at the same address; - an account belonging to you and your spouse jointly; - an account belonging to your dependent minor(s); - an account belonging to a corporation of which you or your spouse own more than 50% of the equity, and control more than 50% of the voting shares. - Mackenzie Investments Charitable Giving Program account(s) for which you, or any family member residing at the same address as you, act as a donor.
+- an account belonging to you; - an account belonging to your spouse, or a family member residing at the same address;

+- an account belonging to you and your spouse jointly; - an account belonging to your dependent minor(s); - an account belonging to a corporation of which you or your spouse own more than 50% of the equity, and control more than 50% of the voting shares. - Mackenzie Investments Charitable Giving Program account(s) for which you, or any family member residing at the same address as you, act as a donor.